leucos/ansible-tuto/step-08/README.md

           action: apt pkg=git state=installed
         ...

 but Ansible provides a more readable way to write this.
-Ansible can loop over a serie of items, and use each item in an action like this :
+Ansible can loop over a series of items, and use each item in an action like this:

     - hosts: web